photography by BETHANY NAUERT FOR BADGLEY MISCHKA

 photography by VINCE

-The silky soft cashmere and cozy styles you’ve come to know and love from Vince will take the form of uber-comfortable pillows and blankets this fall, when the high fashion luxury brand finally enters the home decor space.
-The company announced that the opulent designs will be made of the same materials as the brand’s fall collection, and be offered both online and in stores.
+The silky soft cashmere and cozy styles you’ve come to know and love from Vince are now available in uber-comfortable pillows and blankets.
+The high fashion luxury brand announced in July that its first home decor line would be made of the same materials as the brand’s fall collection, and be offered both online and in stores.

 What can you expect?
 A collection of blankets and pillows in four styles: Cable knit in a wool-cashmere blend, fringed in a merino wool-cashmere blend, seed stitch in a wool-cashmere blend, and raw edge in 100 percent boiled cashmere.
 And while the prices are certainly not for the faint of heart—$275 to $345 for pillows and $595 to $695 for blankets—you can expect to stay warm with these offerings all winter long.